Hike Table Mountain

 Take one of the Atlantic Seaboard routes via the Twelve Apostles:

-These routes lead up to the 'Back Table' (pictured below).
-This is one of the mountain's most serene parts.
+These routes lead up to the 'Back Table' (pictured below), one of the mountain's most serene parts.
 Once there explore historic dams and hidden valleys that in season are home to the famous disas, and rare frogs which sun themselves in fern-lined streams.

 Then hike back to end at your starting point; or branch off and trek up to the cable station; or journey over and down the eastern flanks.